Cheryl-Lau/astero/README.md

 ---- For GYRE directories ----

-edit inlist_astero for model controls use input file gyre.in for pulsation controls run the command ./rn, then $GYRE_DIR/bin/gyre ./gyre.in
+edit inlist_astero for model controls use input file gyre.in for pulsation controls, then run the command ./rn, and then $GYRE_DIR/bin/gyre ./gyre.in

-Alternatively, use the grid scanning tool run_gyre run the command ./run_gyre
+Alternatively, use the grid scanning tool run_gyre by running the command ./run_gyre

 ---- For ADIPLS directories ----

-edit inlist_astero for model controls use input file inlist_pulse_controls for pulsation controls run the command ./rn
+edit inlist_astero for model controls use input file inlist_pulse_controls for pulsation controls, then run the command ./rn

-Alternatively, use the grid scanning tool run_adipls run the command ./run_adipls
+Alternatively, use the grid scanning tool run_adipls by running the command ./run_adipls